In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Materials and Methods

 \subsection{Numerical Experiments}

-Our numerical experiments are designed to evaluate the performance of the proposed optimization methods with respect to: (i) simulated 8-contact and 40-contact DBS lead configurations, (ii) noiseless and noisy forward mappings, (iii) orientation of the current dipole in the model (parallel or perpendicular with respect to the lead array) \cite{Zhang_2010_DBSPointSourcevsRealistic}, and (iv) algorithm efficiency.
-The hardware used for these experiments includes a Dell Precision 5820 Workstation with 256 GB of RAM, a 10-core Intel i9–10900X CPU, and an NVidia Quadro RTX 4000 GPU.
-The GPU (graphics processing unit) was utilized to accelerate both forward and inverse computations.
+Our numerical experiments evaluate the proposed optimization methods with respect to: (i) 8- and 40-contact DBS lead configurations, (ii) noiseless and noisy forward mappings, (iii) dipole orientation relative to the lead array (parallel or perpendicular) \cite{Janson_2020_Activation}, and (iv) algorithm efficiency.

-The L1L1 method is examined using two alternative {\em a priori} assumptions for the feasible $\varepsilon$ threshold range: [-160, 0]~dB and [-10, 0]~dB, respectively.
-We refer to these settings as "L1L1(A)" and "L1L1(B)".
-The former setting neglects the effect of uncertainty on the field ratio $\Theta$, while the second assumes that uncertainty is included within 10~dB dynamic range.
-As for TLS method, the regularization parameter {\bf $\gamma$} and the L2-norm weighting parameter {\bf $\beta$} intervals are chosen as in \cite{galazprieto_2022_L1vsL2} (Table \ref{tab:hyperparameters}).
+The L1L1 method is tested under two alternative {\em a priori} assumptions for the feasible $\varepsilon$ threshold range: [-160, 0]~dB (L1L1(A)) and [-10, 0]~dB (L1L1(B)).
+The first neglects uncertainty in the field ratio $\Theta$, while the second accounts for variability within a 10~dB dynamic range.
+TLS uses regularization parameter $\gamma$ and L2-norm weighting parameter $\beta$ intervals as in \cite{galazprieto_2022_L1vsL2} (Table \ref{tab:hyperparameters}).
+Detailed formulation of both the L1L1 and TLS methods is provided in \ref{App:sec:L1L1} and \ref{App:sec:TLS}, respectively.

-Gaussian noise is added to the lead field to examine spatial sensitivity; the effect of noise is assessed in an overall setting, where the candidate solution is determined for each target DOF of LR-LF under PSNR 40.0~dB noise corruption.
-While anatomical variations may cause spatially correlated errors, the implementation of noise offers a generic and tractable way to assess noise-robustness when the exact structure of uncertainty is unknown.
-It serves as a standard baseline for evaluating sensitivity to model perturbations.

-The noise sensitivity is examined for two specific target positions (I) and (II) (Fig.~\ref{fig:target_positions_I_and_II}) using PSNRs of 40.0 and 50.0~dB, along the HR-LF.
-When interpreted in terms of $\mathcal{V}_\delta$ (Figure \ref{fig:eps_effect_VTA}), PSNR 40.0~dB (50.0~dB) corresponds to the assumption that each possible target position in the set $\mathcal{V}_{-30 \text{ dB}}$ ($\mathcal{V}_{-40 \text{ dB}}$) can be stimulated with at least a 10 dB dynamic range $\varepsilon^{-1}$ for $\Theta$.
-This assumption aligns well with the $\varepsilon$ range of $[-10, 0]$ selected for L1L1(B).
+To examine sensitivity to measurement and modeling errors, Gaussian noise is added to the lead field.
+Candidate solutions are computed for each target DOF of the LR-LF under PSNR 40.0~dB corruption.
+While anatomical variations can introduce spatially correlated errors, this additive noise provides a tractable baseline to assess robustness to model perturbations.
+Noise sensitivity is specifically analyzed for two target positions (I) and (II) (Fig.~\ref{fig:target_positions_I_and_II}) along the HR-LF using PSNRs of 40.0 and 50.0~dB.
+Interpreted in terms of $\mathcal{V}_\delta$, PSNR 40.0~dB (50.0~dB) corresponds to the assumption that each target in $\mathcal{V}_{-30 \text{ dB}}$ ($\mathcal{V}_{-40 \text{ dB}}$) can be stimulated with at least a 10~dB dynamic range $\varepsilon^{-1}$ for $\Theta$, which aligns with the $\varepsilon$ range of [-10, 0] used for L1L1(B).